Learn

 Stay Hydrated

-Drink water to flush out bacteria
+Drink water to wash out bacteria

 Urinate After Sex

-Helps remove bacteria
+Helps wash out bacteria

 Wipe Front to Back